cgarciae/karma/README.md

     - Extend MonoBehaviour
     - Are tied to a Prefab
     - Get instantiated on GameObjects
+    - Integrate a Pub/Sub mechanism
+    - Are Transient
     - Are divided as:
         + *Plain* Presenter (Routable)
         + Elements (Reusable)